-The groupse property can be used in a self-contained manner, i.e., used in a particular H.248 Termination without the stream-level properties.
+The groupse property can be used in a self-contained manner, i.e., used in a particular H.248 Termination without the stream-level properties stragg nor strdeagg.
 The stream-level properties stragg and strdeagg are always used in conjunction with the groupse property, i.e., there are (grouping semantic specific) tandems of {groupse|stragg} or {groupse|strdeagg} in the description of a particular H.248 Termination.

 In general the mgroup properties can be used together with the H.248 Reserved Group concept (see clause 7.1.7/[ITU-T H.248.1] as the ReserveGroup property applies to alternatives related to a particular H.248 stream.
 The mgroup package relates multiple H.248 streams.
 If ReserveGroup is used with the mgroup package properties, the MGC should ensure that any semantic is applicable to each of reserved groups on the applicable stream.